learn-co-students/nyc-dumbo-web-102819/11-intro-to-the-internet/README.md

 * What is a server?
 What is a client?
+- any computer that can connect to other computers
+- anything that can make a request to a server
+  - browser, RestClient/HTTParty,

 * What is the request / response cycle?
+- back and forth between client and server

 * With a client and server, which makes the request?
 Which sends the response?